symphonyoss/app-auth-example/README.md

 their app specific user ID (and password).
 These values are returned to the back end and if validated, a mapping between Symphony user ID and app user ID is persisted.
 This is a one-time operation.

+This example requires a Symphony pod with at least release 1.45 deployed.
+Also, in 1.45, the callback/webhook that pushes pod info into this application is not implemented so Postman (or simililar) must be used to push pod info into the server after it is started.
+An example Postman collection is provided (App Auth.postman_collection).
+You will need to edit it with your won app and pod info.

 ####Requirements
 * Java 8+
 * Maven 3.0+
+* Pod at least at 1.45
+* An app installed on the pod
+* A certificate for your app (with Subject matching app name) with public cert uploaded to the pod
+* Keystore with private cert for your app (in /conf/keystore.p12 directory by default)

 ####Build